Tushikamahipada/SkySense--RealTime-Weather-Web-App/README.md

 ---

-Have suggestions, found a bug, or want to improve Weatherly?
+Have suggestions, found a bug, or want to improve SkySense?

 💬 Feel free to open an issue or submit a pull request.